 This onboarding experience is different from many initial exposures to programming, in that by the time the user first opens the script editor, they have already built much of their creation, and have a very specific concrete aim.
-It suggests a Luau goal for helping the majority of creators: support learning how to perform specific tasks.
+As such, Luau must allow users to perform a specific task with a minimum of "boilerplate" code.